ElementsProject/lightning/doc/TOR.md

 always-use-proxy=true
 ```

-You will have to run C-Lightning after launching Tor Browser or Orbot,
+You will have to run Core Lightning after launching Tor Browser or Orbot,
-and keep Tor Browser or Orbot open as long as C-Lightning is running,
+and keep Tor Browser or Orbot open as long as Core Lightning is running,
 but this is a setup which allows others to connect and fund channels
 to you, anywhere (no port forwarding! works wherever Tor works!), and
 you do not have to do anything more complicated than download and
 install Tor Browser.
 This may be useful for operating system distributions that do not have
-Tor in their repositories, assuming we can ever get C-Lightning running
+Tor in their repositories, assuming we can ever get Core Lightning running
 on those.

 ### Detailed Discussion

-#### Three Ways to Create .onion Addresses for C-lightning
+#### Three Ways to Create .onion Addresses for Core Lightning

 You have have Tor create an onion address for you, and tell
-c-lightning to use that, or you can have c-lightning tell Tor to
+Core Lightning to use that, or you can have Core Lightning tell Tor to
 create the same onion address every time it starts up, or you can have
-c-lightning tell Tor to create a new onion address every time.
+Core Lightning tell Tor to create a new onion address every time.

 #### Tor-Created .onion Address

 Having Tor create an onion address lets you run other services (e.g.
 a web server) at that same address, and you just tell that address to
-c-lightning and it doesn't have to talk to the Tor server at all.
+Core Lightning and it doesn't have to talk to the Tor server at all.

 Put the following in your `/etc/tor/torrc` file: